lazalb/ASP.NET-Membership-Base-Classes/README.md

 ### Requirements for MembershipPasswordAttribute

 If you want to make use of the System.Web.Security.MembershipPasswordAttribute for passwords in model validation, you should implement the
-MinRequiredPasswordLength, MinRequiredNonAlphanumericCharacters and PasswordStrengthRegularExpression properties.
+`MinRequiredPasswordLength`, `MinRequiredNonAlphanumericCharacters` and `PasswordStrengthRegularExpression` properties.

 MembershipUserBase
 ------------------